schukark/advent-of-code-2025/README.md

 2. Bruteforce, fast enough (112ms)
 3. 2D-dp, dp\[i\]\[j\] = the biggest number of `i` digits made from digits in the prefix of length `j`, optimal (335ms)
 4. Simple bruteforce, nothing clever here (6ms)
+5. Single-pass algorithm with pre-sorting/range-compactization, then 2 pointers (8ms)